Liang(Divin) Yan

 Research Topics

-My research interests lie in the theoretical understanding of generative models and the development of effective algorithms to address key challenges in areas such as computer vision and scientific applications.
+My research interests lie in the theoretical understanding of generative models and the development of effective algorithms to address key challenges in areas such as vision, language, science.
 Additionally, I am interested in exploring fundamental issues in deep learning, including robustness, generalization, and fairness.
 I love to find a sweet balance between mathmetical theory and practical tricks.

 Publication (* indicates equal contribution)